Broadcasting on Adversarial Multiple Access Channels: Introduction

 Broadcasting in multiple-access channels with queue-free stations in the framework of adversarial queuing was first studied by Bender et al.~\cite{BenderFHKL-SPAA05}.
 Deterministic distributed broadcast performed by stations with queues was introduced in the adversarial setting by Chlebus et al.~\cite{ChlebusKR-TALG12}.
-The maximum throughput in such a setting was studied in~\cite{ChlebusKR-DC09}; that paper demonstrated that the ultimate throughput of~$1$ was achievable.
-Anantharamu et al.~\cite{AnantharamuCR-TCS17} extended work on such throughput~$1$ to adversarial models with individual injection rates.
+The maximum throughput in such a setting was studied in Chlebus et al.~\cite{ChlebusKR-DC09}; that paper demonstrated that the ultimate throughput of~$1$ was achievable.
+Anantharamu et al.~\cite{AnantharamuCR-TCS17} extended the work on throughput~$1$ to adversarial models with individual injection rates.
 Anantharamu and Chlebus~\cite{AnantharamuC15} developed deterministic distributed broadcast algorithms for ad-hoc $1$-activating channels; that work also demonstrated that no broadcast algorithm can be universal in such channels.
-Anantharamu et al.~\cite{AnantharamuCKR-JCSS19} investigated latency of adversarial broadcasting by deterministic algorithms.
+Anantharamu et al.~\cite{AnantharamuCKR-JCSS19} investigated the latency of adversarial broadcasting by deterministic algorithms.
 Hradovich et al.~\cite{HradovichKK21} considered deterministic broadcasting on adversarial multiple-access channels when the adversary has to continually maintain the maximum allowed injection rate.
-Chlebus et al.~\cite{ChlebusHJKK-SPAA19} studied adversarial routing in multiple-access channels subject to energy constraints.
+Energy constraints in multiple-access channels were studied by Chlebus et al.~\cite{ChlebusHJKK-SPAA19} for adversarial routing and by Jiang and Zheng~\cite{JiangZ22} for collision resolution with batch arrivals.
+The impact of jamming on collision resolution was studied by Anantharamu et al.~\cite{AnantharamuCKR-JCSS19} for broadcasting with adversarial packet arrivals and by Chen et al.~\cite{ChenJZ21}.